-Answer: If you are just trying to gain weight and not worried about running fast for BUDS training.
-Then I would eat more clean protein like eggs, and lean meats.
-I would also drink more milk.
-I would also lift heavy with powerlifting (Bench, Squat, Deadlift).
+Answer: If you are just trying to gain weight and not worried about running fast for BUDS training, then I would eat more clean protein like eggs and lean meats.
+I would also drink more milk, and lift heavy with powerlifting (Bench, Squat, Deadlift).

 Question: Brad, I’m 6 ft 165lbs, I’m not fat but want to gain lean muscle mass.
 I’ve been in the gym for the past six months and staying on a basic healthy diet but have hit a plateau.
 My goal is to hit 215lbs by the end of the year, do you have a meal plan and workout for my body type?